The lesson we are learning from zooming

 In a blog post last week, Zoom CEO Eric Yuan apologized for all the mistakes, saying the recent issues had been largely addressed.
 The company promised to focus on solving its privacy and security problems in the coming months; He reiterated the plan on Wednesday.

 If there is something déjà vu about all this, you are not mistaken.
-This is because we find ourselves dealing with the same situation over and over again, where we find easy-to-use technology products and focus on their convenience on issues like data security and privacy.
+This is because we find ourselves dealing with the same situation over and over again, focusing on the convenience of easy-to-use technology products on topics such as data security and privacy.

 We recently went through this with Ring, the doorbell camera, another product with a striking name.
 Ring, owned by Amazon, became popular during another horrible situation: a spike in package theft misdemeanor.
 It was also easy to install.
 But despite enthusiastic customer criticism, Ring was embroiled in privacy scandals, including one that involved hackers who hijacked Ring cameras from various families.